MikeCaputo/kingston-ny-mtg/castle-siege/tests/bdd-tests.md

 AND I will see a hex grid
-AND the grid will have map-specific enemy bases, represented by castle icons AND the grid will have map-specific connecting paths, represented by stone path icons
+AND the grid will have map-specific enemy bases, represented by castle icons AND the grid will have map-specific connecting paths, represented by stone path icons AND the grid will display where the commanders are, in plain text

 ## Hex Grid